London Protocol (1944): The (supplementary) 2nd EAC zone protocol

-The demarcation between the two western zones has been corrected as follows:
+The demarcation between the two western zones had been corrected as follows:

-The description reads difficult because the flow direction of the Rhine is reversed in it and the points "where the River Rhine leaves the southern frontier of Hesse-Nassau" actually are the ones where the river in this province into flows.
-However, the People's State of Hesse ("Hessen-Darmstadt") is mentioned for the first time in the Second Protocol, which did not appear in the first Protocol.
+The description is confusing because the flow direction of the Rhine is reversed in it and the points "where the River Rhine leaves the southern frontier of Hesse-Nassau" are actually the ones where the river flows into this province.
+However, the People's State of Hesse ("Hessen-Darmstadt") is mentioned for the first time in the Second Protocol, while it did not appear in the first Protocol.

 In terms of content, the Prussian province of Hesse-Nassau was now assigned to the (now called American) southwest zone, while the Bavarian Palatinate was assigned to the (now officially British) northwest zone.
 This resolved the above-described conflict of a zone border right through the Frankfurt metropolitan area.
-By defining the Rhine as a zone boundary in the Hessian people's state, the Hesse state was now divided along the river; the parts of the Rheinhessen province on the left bank of the Rhine were assigned to the British zone, the remaining parts of the country to the American zone.
-The city of Mainz, situated on both sides of the river, and its half on the right bank of the Rhine, was particularly affected by this the south-west zone, the districts on the left bank of the Rhine including the city center were assigned to the north-west zone.
+By defining the Rhine as a zone boundary in the Hessian people's state, the Hesse state was now divided along the river; the parts of the Rheinhessen province on the left bank of the Rhine were assigned to the British zone, the remaining parts of the state to the American zone.
+The city of Mainz, situated on both sides of the river, and its half on the right bank of the Rhine, was particularly affected by this the south-west zone, as the districts on the left bank of the Rhine including the city center were assigned to the north-west zone.

 The (supplementary) 3rd EAC zone protocol

-The main points of this last of the protocols, written on 26 July 1945, are:
+The main points of this last of the protocols, written on 26 July 1945, were: